JQiue/waline-mini/README.md

 ## Introduction

-Waline-mini is a lightweight Rust implementation of the Waline comment system, using 95% less memory than its Node.js counterpart and serving as an efficient alternative for resource-constrained servers.
+Waline-mini is a high-performance Rust implementation of the Waline comment system, using 95% less memory than its Node.js counterpart and serving as an efficient alternative for resource-constrained servers.

 In my Ubuntu server, the waline-mini requires only about `5612Kb=5.48MB` of memory